 Traveling as a group is less scary for allergy sufferers because they get more people taking care of them.
 Thus, if the trip to Asia is with a friend or group, let them know about your allergy and how to know when you are reacting.

 Tell them about the kind of medication you take, and what they can do in case you need emergency medical attention.
-Such information will help them avoid the bystander effect when you get an allergy response.
+Sharing such vital information will help you stay healthy and safe while traveling to Asia with an allergy.

 Your friends will also avoid having the bystander effect if you get an allergic reaction and they don’t know what to do to help you.

 When traveling to Asia, ensure your food allergy is covered under your travel insurance.
 Like any insurance claim, this will help you get compensated in the unfortunate event of being admitted to the hospital or if you require helicopter evacuation.